 8. SBS Dutch

 However, the overall focus is on topics relevant to the international community.
-That means you can learn Dutch by listening to stories and news that you’re already familiar with — by hearing them in a Dutch-Australian context.
+That means you can learn Dutch by listening to stories and news you already know — by hearing them in a Dutch-Australian context.

-The episodes are ultra short (5-15 minutes) so get those headphones on!
+The episodes are ultra-short (5-15 minutes), perfect for our continuously-shrinking attention spans.
+So get those headphones on!

 🎧 Where to listen: Spotify, Apple Podcasts, Google Podcasts, Audible, and the SBS Dutch website.